Identify the pixels and coordinates that are at a (set of) buffer distance(s)

 Numeric.
 An alternative to coords

-.
-These are the indices on
+These are the indices on landscape

-to initiate this function.
-See coords
+to initiate this function (see coords

-point in centre of landscape
+Default is one point in centre of landscape

 Numeric vector of length 1 or same length as coords